 What about Photographers Who Include a Second Shooter in Their Packages?

 Most second shooters are usually new grads or trainees.
-If you get a low rate package that includes a second shooter, then you need to think twice.
-No professional photographer would accept to be a second shooter to earn a quarter or half the fees they would get from covering their own events.
+If you get a low-rate package that includes a second shooter, then you need to think twice.
+No professional photographer would accept being the second shooter to earn a quarter or half the fees they would get from covering their own events.

 What if you Need More Pictures?

-Are you willing to swap quantity for quality?
+Are you willing to swap quantities for quality?
 Probably not.
-One wedding photographer can give you a reasonable number of photos for your album and to share on social media.
+A wedding photographer can give you a reasonable number of photos for your album and share them on social media.
 The lesser the photos, the more quality you get because the photographer will have time to edit them properly.
 Of what benefit would it be to have 1,000+ photos on your hard drive that will never be printed, framed, or even looked at?

 How I Kill It as a Solo Photographer

 As a solo, skilled photographer, I always walk away with plenty of great shots.
-Many of my clients have been pleased with my wedding photography in Greece to the point of constantly referring me to their friends and relatives and calling me “artist”.
-I seek to capture emotional moments at the intersection of joyfulness, and intimacy in a very discreet way.
+Many of my clients have been pleased with my wedding photography in Greece, to the point of constantly referring me to their friends and relatives and calling me an “artist”.
+I seek to capture emotional moments at the intersection of joy and intimacy in a very discreet way.

-Allow me to give you a sneak peek of how I succeed as a solo wedding photographer;
+Allow me to give you a sneak peek of how I succeeded as a solo wedding photographer;

 - I am always in communication with my clients so that I know what shots they prefer.

-- I send a wedding day photography questionnaire which helps me identify things I should cover.
+- I am sending a wedding day photography questionnaire that will help me identify things I should cover.

-- Before the wedding date, I create a timeline with the help of the bride and groom.
+- Before the wedding date, I created a timeline with the help of the bride and groom.

-- I visit the venue in advance and identify vantage points.
+- Visit the venue in advance and identify vantage points.

 - On the wedding day, I arrive early and work with the wedding coordinator to ensure no moment passes me by.

 The above strategies make my work as a solo photographer easy and manageable.
-I do support all these years my personal style which is poetic, timeless, with a cinematic fee touch!
+I do support all these years my personal style which is poetic, and timeless, with a cinematic feel touch!
 As I wrap up, this post isn’t here to advise you against hiring a second shooter.
-But, its purpose is to educate and ensure you make the best decision that suits your budget and style.
+But its purpose is to educate and ensure you make the best decision that suits your budget and style.